zhelyabuzhsky/stockfish/README.md

 }
 ```

-You can change them, as well as the default search depth, during your Stockfish class initialization:
+You can change them, as well as the search depth, during your Stockfish class initialization:
 ```python
 stockfish = Stockfish(path="/Users/zhelyabuzhsky/Work/stockfish/stockfish-9-64", depth=18, parameters={"Threads": 2, "Minimum Thinking Time": 30})
 ```